 The Optical Fibre Era

-To the right is a cross-section of the ASN fibre optic cable type OACL-4, the company’s current design of fibre optical cable for subsea telecommunication.
+The right-hand panel shows a cross-section of the ASN fibre optic cable type, OACL-4, the company’s current design of fibre optical cable for transoceanic subsea telecommunication.
 The cable type shown is known as Lightweight (LW) cable and is deployed in water depths from 2,000m down to 8,000m.

 For a detailed description of this cable and the history of optical fibre submarine systems, manufactured at Enderby Wharf (Click Here)

 The Lay Lines art installation is sponsored by Barratt.